PowerShell Error Handling: Learn These Key Techniques

 Related:4 Cmdlets To Display Text on the PowerShell Console Screen

 Let's look at what's going on in the first three steps in the script.
 The c:, cd\, and cd scripts commands are silent.
-They don't produce any sort of visible output, so we don't have anything showing up in our PowerShell window.
+They don't produce any visible output, so we don't have anything showing up in our PowerShell window.

 -ErrorAction SilentlyContinue